You may have heard of the very romantic and bright new aesthetic cottagecore that has spread around the internet in the last couple of months.

 After all, the strong romanticization of agricultural life mostly leaves baby sheep, picnics, bright dresses, flower fields, and strawberry cakes.

-It’s a countermovement to our fast paste lives in the cities that are filled with smartphones, social media, stress and anxiety.
+It’s a countermovement to our fast-paced lives in the cities that are filled with smartphones, social media, stress, and anxiety.
 Going back to nature eliminates all labor beyond domestic, pressing deadlines, and city noise.

 Every bright and gay movement always has a counterpart which in this case is dark cottagecore.